 - Bard PowerPort MRI Implantable Port

-The Bard PowerPort ID Card and Bracelet
+PowerPort ID Card and Bracelet

 Because any medical provider must know whether a patient has an implantable injection port in their body, patients who receive Bard PowerPort devices receive a PowerPort ID Card.
 The ID Card, given to the patient by the implanting doctor, has important information about the patient’s PowerPort device including the manufacturer’s name, device name, device model, serial number, lot number and date of implantation.

-Complications with Bard’s PowerPort Devices
+Complications with the PowerPort devices

-The Bard PowerPort devices were designed to use catheters made of a polymeric mixture of polyurethane and barium sulfate called “Chronoflex AL.” Barium sulfate is known to adversely affect the mechanical integrity of polyurethane in vivo by dissociating from the catheter’s surface, leaving microfractures and other changes which degrade the polyurethane catheter’s integrity.
+The PowerPort devices were designed to use catheters made of a polymeric mixture of polyurethane and barium sulfate called “Chronoflex AL.” Barium sulfate is known to adversely affect the mechanical integrity of polyurethane in vivo by dissociating from the catheter’s surface, leaving microfractures and other changes which degrade the polyurethane catheter’s integrity.

 The lawsuits allege Bard’s manufacturing process involves using too high a concentration of barium sulfate leading to structural changes and degradation of the catheter’s surface.
 Over time, these areas of degradation and structural weakness can cause the catheter to fracture or allow for the accumulation of bacteria causing infection.